Self-Adversarial Disentangling for Specific Domain Adaptation: Methodology

 \subsection{Self-Adversarial Regularizer}

-Guided by the generated domainness, SAR is designed to disentangle the latent representations into the domainness-specific feature $z_{spf}$ and the domainness-invariant feature $z_{inv}$, in order to mitigate the intra-domain gap. $E_{spf}$ and $E_{inv}$ denote the domainness-specific encoder and domainness-invariant encoder, respectively.
+Guided by the generated domainness, SAR is designed to disentangle the latent representations into the domainness-specific feature $z_{spf}$ and the domainness-invariant feature $z_{inv}$, in order to mitigate the intra-domain gap. $E_{spf}$ and $E_{inv}$ denote the domainness-specific encoder and domainness-invariant encoder.
 The dimensions of $z_{spf}$ and $z_{inv}$ are both $C*H*W$, where $C$ is 19/11 for segmentation, and 512/1024 for detection, respectively.

 \paragraph{Intra-domain adaptation.} As shown in Fig. \ref{fig:framework}, the processed image $\tilde{X}_{S}$ is fed into the encoder $E_{spf}$ and $E_{inv}$ to get the latent feature map $z_{spf}$ and $z_{inv}$.
 Either $z_{spf}$ or $z_{inv}$ is forwarded into SAR to get the domainness value $d_{spf}$ and $d_{inv}$ for once.
 SAR is supervised by the designed domainness-specific loss $\mathcal{L}_{spf}$ and domainness-invariant loss $\mathcal{L}_{inv}$ together (see below for the design of these two losses).
 With the former loss $\mathcal{L}_{spf}$, our SAR could classify the predicted domainness $d_{spf}$ with supervisory signals $d_{gt}$ from DC.
-Penalized by the latter loss $\mathcal{L}_{inv}$, our SAR could fully learn domainness-invariant representations, thus mitigating the intra-domain gap induced by different domainness.
-In essence, the encoders and SAR are \textit{complementary} and work in an \textit{adversarial} manner (\emph{i.e.,} two opposite losses) to perform the specific domain adaptation.
+Penalized by the latter loss $\mathcal{L}_{inv}$, our SAR fully learns domainness-invariant representations, thus mitigating the intra-domain gap induced by different domainness.
+In essence, the two branches (yellow and orange branch in Fig. \ref{fig:framework}) are complementary and the SAR module work in an \textit{self-adversarial} manner (\emph{i.e.,} two opposite losses) to perform the specific domain adaptation.
 We illustrate the network details and the two loss fuctions below.